September 21, 2023

 If plastic can be recycled, why is plastic waste such a big threat?
 In the US, despite the good-natured people who put tens of thousands of tons of plastic in the recycling bins every year, only a paltry 8,7% of this waste is recycled5.
 The rest is incinerated or sent to either a landfill or abroad.

 If recycling isn’t the solution, what can be done to fight against plastic waste?
 At ATTITUDE, we believe that a model change is necessary.
 That is why, we ourselves, have begun to transition to a a more sustainable and circular model of consumption that relies on plastic-free, refillable, and reusable packaging.

 Understanding that packaging materials make up nearly half of all plastic waste in the world – most of which is never recycled or incinerated – we are innovating to devise solutions that help eradicate single-use plastic.

 All our bottles are made from #2 HDPE plastic.
 These recyclable, opaque, waterproof and impact-resistant bottles are also reusable.
 Our sturdy bottles of cleaner, dish soap, hand soap, detergent and more can be reused multiple times using our various eco-refills.
 They contain up to four times more product, but 80% less plastic than their counterpart in bottles.

-Correspondingly, our entire new line of leaves bar™ hair and body care bars are carefully packaged in recyclable, plastic-free cardboard, taking care of you and the planet.
+Correspondingly, our entire line of leaves bar™ hair and body care bars acarefully packaged in recyclable, plastic-free cardboard and all Oceanly™ skincare and makeup packaging is made from biodegradable cardboard, to take care of you and the planet.

 Would you like to know more about plastic waste?
 Read our articles on the genesis of the crisis and keep an eye out for more concrete solutions that will help you reduce your consumption of single-use plastic.